acipo1096/song-requests/README.md

 A mobile-friendly app that allows me to take song requests in real time built using the MERN stack.
 Filter and select a song, enter your name, and watch as your request is submitted to me, where I'll get an email and respond to your request in real time.

-To view a demo of this application, see below:
+To view a demo of this application, click [here](https://www.youtube.com/watch?v=FjLgVD7u3co).

 ## History/Motivation